ivan770/JsOS/README.md

 npm i
 ```

-Run project locally in QEMU:
+Run project locally in QEMU (in the root of the git folder):

 ```
 jsos start